We've rounded up 50 striking patio ideas to get you ready for a spring refresh.

 Glass panels built into the decking let in light to the basement below.
 A fire pit acts as the focal point in this garden, with lounge seating facing towards it.
 This generously planted space provides a sense of nature and privacy in a busy district.
 Sleek light wells built into the wooden flooring channel extra daylight into the ground floor below.

-Free-flowing plants give this sleek, minimalist patio a more relaxed, informal feel.
+Free-flowing plants tap into this year's re-wilding trend, giving this sleek, minimalist patio a more relaxed, informal feel.

 Asymmetrical lines create a more interesting look in this Victorian terrace garden in London.
 Contrasting materials – a cork wall and dog bed, a concrete patio, a gravel path, wood planter boxes and a grassy patch – all add interest and intrigue in this small urban space.